Antique portrait of a man with a weapon from the 17th century

 Description

-The engraving is part of the work Wapenhandelinghe van Roers, Musquetten ende Spiessen, a manual on the use of weapons, which not only contains instructions on their handling but also serves as a historical document providing insights into the customs and life of soldiers of that era.
+The engraving is part of the work Wapenhandelinghe van Roers, Musquetten ende Spiessen, a manual on the use of firearms, which not only contains instructions on their operation but also serves as a historical document providing insights into the customs and life of soldiers of that era.
 The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the evolution of tactical and military practices after the Union of Utrecht in 1579.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+This period is marked by significant influence from Roman and Greek decorative motifs.

 Attributes / Details